MIT-LCP/critical-data-book/section3/chapter08/README.md

 # 3.8 Markov Models and Cost Effectiveness Analysis: Applications in Medical Research

-This directory contains the code and algorithms used in the following publication:
+This directory contains the code used in the following publication:

 Komorowski M. and Raffa J. **Markov Models and Cost Effectiveness Analysis: Applications in Medical Research**, in *Secondary analysis of Electronic Health Record Data*, Springer, [Under Review]